Nothing is invented, for it’s written in nature first. Originality consists of returning to the origin.

 — Antoni Gaudí, Origin: A Novel

-Pythia Capital follows a model of ecosystems-based business development and investing that follow nature’s processes for building sustainable agricultural systems.
+Pythia Capital follows a model of ecosystems-based investing principles that follow nature’s processes for creating and restoring sustainable agricultural systems.
 They are very clear, organic philosophies on building systems where humans interact with each other and the environment in more balanced ways.
 On the surface, this process may sound idealistic or too good to be true, but they truly are remarkable and revolutionary principles that are naturally creative, visionary and empowering.
 We follow nature’s lead on how to solve our important problems in win-win ways as it is the only path that is truly sustainable for society.
 That is because we are leveraging billions of years of evolution as a guide for how to create sustainable businesses within non-linear complicated systems in society.
 These design principles and processes can be applied to any industry, business or creative problem solving exercise.